oyeb/phoenix/docs/write-a-bot-python.md

 ```

 The bot starts its execution in `__main__.py`.
 The first line imports a `game`
 class from `botapi.py`.
-The next line we just import the good old `sys` module
-(it is a builtin module).
-Then, we print `I'm Poppy!` (with a newline
+There is a static method `send_acknowledgement()`, this
+sends a string `I'm Poppy!` after which, the engine acknowledges the bot.
+Every
-character at the end).
-Every bot has to do this as its first move for the
-engine to acknowledge the bot.
-Then in an infinite loop, we get the input with
+bot has to do this as its first move.
+Then in an infinite loop, we have to
-`raw_input()` this is a `JSON` object of the current state.
-You don't have to
-worry what that is, all you have to do is create an object of class `game` with
+create an object of class `game` with the paramater to its constructor as the
-the paramater to its constructor as the name of the bot that you gave when you
+name of the bot that you gave when you submitted.
+Now in this infinite loop you
-submitted and a string that you got from `STDIN`.
-You must have noticed that
-we are doing an explicit `flush`  after each `print` statement this is because
-only when you flush the buffer, the engine gets to know that you have made a
-move.
-If you are wondering what is happening here and are asking _"Doesn't
-python flush its buffer automatically?"_, normally it does, but we have set the
-size of the pipe buffer to a bigger size (yes we use PIPEs for our IPC), so that
-the buffer is big enough for all your sixteen blobs (if you create 16 blobs by
-split or eating a virus) to make its move.
-Now in this infinite loop you can add
-your bot operation logic.
+can add your bot operation logic and then call the method `game.make_move()`.

 Now lets take a look at what is available to us.
 The only thing that is available
 to us is the `botapi.py`.
 Make sure that you use the name that you submitted to
-server and the name that you are using are the same ones (even the case).
-Otherwise you bot will just fail.
+server when you create the object.
+If you use an invalid name, you will be
+disqualified from that particular match.

 ## The list of queries that you can make about the current `Game-State`